nritholtz/vagrant_ubuntu_cucumber/README.md

 4) By default, the machine will also install Ruby 2.1.2, Oracle Instant Client 12.1, and QT 5

-5) Most of the setup logging ouput is located in your new machine's /home/vagrant/setup.log file
+5) All of the setup logging ouput is located in your new machine's /home/vagrant/setup.log file

+6) Added an alias `cukes` that will run as `bundle exec cucumber`

 ###After Installation